 Something else that has to be considered too, is that sometimes only half a story is being told, and maybe, (who knows?) sometimes the problem lies with people who are insisting on having prophetic ministries not acting as servants, but as superiors.

-I have met a few of these folks – they are not pleasant!
+I have met a few of these characters!